hard corals text index | photo index

 awaiting identification *

 Where seen?
-This hard coral with very tiny irregular hexagonal favid corallites is sometimes seen on our Southern shores.
+Hard corals with very tiny irregular hexagonal corallites are sometimes seen on our Southern shores.

 It's hard to distinguish them without close examination of small features and they are grouped here by large external features for convenience of display.